Meet the Founder

 Jo Keeble

-Following 6 years as Co-Director of Wild Urban Green (2019-2025), working with her team and clients to create beautiful wild-but-cared-for residential gardens, Jo is excited to expand her vision to community projects.
+Following 6 years as Co-Director of Wild Urban Green (2019-2025), working with her team to design and create beautiful wild-but-cared-for residential gardens, Jo is now expanding her vision to shared urban spaces.

 Jo holds a PhD in medical biology from the University of Melbourne.
 Her 15+ years spent as a researcher mean she brings self-drive, complex problem-solving skills and a love of collaboration and team-work.
-Tended Earth provides Jo with the opportunity to combine these strengths with her love of plants and the land to develop positive ecological events and programs for local communities.
+Tended Earth provides Jo with the opportunity to combine these strengths with her love of people, plants and the land to develop positive ecological programs and projects for local communities.

 Projects